-Every minute of every day people harm animals in the name of religion, yet every major religion teaches that we owe animals kindness and respect.
+Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 Buddhism